 A lovely way to enhance the walls of your home is by adding wainscoting along your baseboards and walls.
-Wainscoting is a simple and long-lasting improvement that can breathe new life into just about any room of your home and in practically any style.
+Wainscoting is a simple and long-lasting improvement that can breathe new life into just about any room of your home, on any wall, and in practically any style and design.

-Take a look at my curated list of Wainscoting Designs and Wainscoting Styles to give ideas for your next DIY home improvement project!
+Take a look at my curated list of Wainscoting Designs and Wainscoting Styles to give you ideas for your next DIY home improvement project!
 Let me know which photos you like best.
-You’ll find many room-specific design ideas to fit any home decor style!
+You’ll find many room-specific wall ideas to fit any home design style!

 Classic White Cottage Wainscoting Style

-If your room has high or lofted ceilings, extra tall wainscoting panels can dress the walls and bring attention to the beauty of vaulted ceilings with clarity and life, no matter what room you decide to highlight.
+If your room has high or lofted ceilings, extra-tall board and batten wainscoting panels can dress the walls and bring attention to the beauty of vaulted ceilings with clarity and life, no matter what room you decide to highlight.
+Board and Batten goes great on dining rooms, bathroom, living room, or home office.
+As you can see below, you can paint it in various colors like white, black, or gray.
+Add wallpaper or accent color on the wall above it to create an eye-catching room.

-Nothing quite says rustic or provincial like a perfectly weathered green wainscoting adorning your walls.
+Nothing quite says rustic or provincial like a perfectly weathered green beadboard wainscoting adorning your wall.
 Try this style in your bathroom to give the area a homely and comforting appearance.

 Keep in mind that not all wainscoting needs to be made of wood.
-One particular replacement material comes by way of metal, especially in the form of repurposed or distressed aluminum.
+One particular replacement wall covering material comes by way of metal, especially in the form of repurposed or distressed aluminum.
+Check to this bathroom design below with rusty metal panels along the wall.

 Oblique Lines in Relief

 To bring the walls into focus without calling too much attention to them, you can craft plain white crisscrossing lines that intersect in a repeating pattern.
-This look works incredibly well in long hallways or along stairs that need a bit of panache.
+This design element works incredibly well in long hallways or along stairs that need a bit of panache.

 Chevron Panel Wainscoting